Gowtham-app-developer/Kotlin-Interview-Questions/Basics.md

 - Set interface is a generic unordered collection of elements and it does not contain duplicate elements.
 - Two Types -> setOf() & mutableSetOf()
-- setOf() is Immutable, Fixed Size & Read Only.
+- setOf() is Immutable (i.e.) We can Read Only & it has Fixed Size.
 - mutableSetOf() prints the value in the form of Sequence.
-- mutableSetOf() is Mutable, No Fixed Size, Can Add or Remove Elements.
+- mutableSetOf() is Mutable (i.e.) We Can Add or Remove Elements & No Fixed Size.

 __Example [Using setOf]__